 All exterior parts of the blood donor couch shall be capable of being cleaned and disinfected, using agents recommended by the manufacturer, without deteriorating the couch surface and markings.

+Environmental Factor

-Environmental factor: The blood donor couch shall be capable of operating continuously in ambient temperature of 10-40 °C and relative humidity of 15-90%.
-The unit shall be capable of being stored continuously in ambient temperature of 0-40 °C and relative humidity of 15-90%.
+The blood donor couch shall be capable of operating continuously in ambient temperature of 10 °C to 40 °C and relative humidity of 15 percent to 90 percent.
+The unit shall be capable of being stored continuously in ambient temperature of 0 °C to 40 °C and relative humidity of 15 percent to 90 percent .

-Electrical Safety and EMC Requirements (only for Electrically Operated Couches) : The electrically operated blood donor couch shall meet the specifications of IS 13450 (Part 1)/ IEC 60601-1 and IS 13450 (Part 1/ Sec 2) / IEC 60601-1-2.
+Electrical Safety and EMC Requirements (only for Electrically Operated Couches)

+The electrically operated blood donor couch shall meet the specifications of IS 13450 (Part 1) and IS 13450 (Part 1/ Sec 2).

 Power Supply (only for Electrically Operated Couches):

-Power input: 220-240V/ 50 Hz AC Single phase fitted with appropriate plugs and sockets shall be provided.
+Power input: 220-240V/ 50 Hz AC Single phase fitted with appropriate plugs and sockets shall be provided;

-Suitable Servo controlled stabilizer may be provided.
+Suitable servo controlled stabilizer may be provided; and

 Fuse/resettable over current circuit breaker shall be fitted for protection during power surge.